ryanfurrer/js-course-challanges/notes/86-math-object.md

 ## Math.max()

-Outputs the largeast number in a given range
+Outputs the largest number in a given range

 ```js
 const result = Math.max(5, 10, 15, 20);